larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

     }
     conn, _ := upgrader.Upgrade(w, r, nil)
     _, winnerMsg, _ := conn.ReadMessage()
-    p.store.RecordWin(string(winnerMsg))
+    p.armazenamento.GravarVitoria(string(winnerMsg))
 }
 ```

 \(Yes, we're ignoring a lot of errors right now!\)

 `conn.ReadMessage()` blocks on waiting for a message on the connection.
-Once we get one we use it to `RecordWin`.
+Once we get one we use it to `GravarVitoria`.
 This would finally close the WebSocket connection.

 If you try and run the test, it's still failing.